Archie Weller

-Archie Weller (born 13 July 1957) is an Australian writer of novels, short stories and screen plays.
+Archie Weller (born 1957) is an Australian writer of novels, short stories and screen plays.

-Early life
+Early life and education

-Archie Weller was born in Subiaco, Western Australia, and grew up on a farm, Wonnenup, near Cranbrook in the Great Southern region of the state.
+Archie Weller was born in 1957 in Subiaco, Western Australia, and grew up on a farm, Wonnenup, near Cranbrook in the Great Southern region of the state.
+He has claimed to be of partial Aboriginal heritage, though this has been disputed.

 He attended Guildford Grammar School in Perth as a boarder.
 His mother was a journalist and his father was a farmer.
 As a young child Weller was encouraged by his grandfather to write.

 Writing

-Weller states he wrote his first book, The Day of the Dog, "within a period of six weeks in a spirit of anger after his release from Broome jail for what he regarded as a wrongful conviction".
-It won the 1980 The Australian/Vogel Literary Award, in 1982 the inaugural Prose Fiction award in the Western Australia Week Literary Awards, now called the Western Australian Premier's Book Awards, and was made into a film entitled Blackfellas, which won two AFI Awards in 1993.
-Weller's second novel Land of the Golden Clouds was published in 1998.
+Weller's first book, The Day of the Dog, was written, in his own words, "within a period of six weeks in a spirit of anger after his release from Broome jail for what he regarded as a wrongful conviction".

+Weller's second novel, a fantasy novel entitled Land of the Golden Clouds, was published in 1998.